-(2) Reaching out to specific, distinct and delineated groups to explain why an operation is being deployed;

-(3) Clearly articulating what the mission is there to do and how it can do it;
+- (2) Reaching out to specific, distinct and delineated groups to explain why an operation is being deployed; - (3) Clearly articulating what the mission is there to do and how it can do it; - (4) Improving the peace operation's situational awareness (and thus promoting its physical and political security); - (5) Advocating to pre-identified audiences on the value of the mission

 17 From Maj.Gen.
 Robert Gordon (ret.)'s comments at Challenges Forum meeting on Strategic Communications, 2015.

 18 Usually but not limited to: operational paragraphs of UN Security Council resolution, mission directive, SRSG compact and mission concept of operations.